 2. Don’t forget to tell dad how special he is A homemade card is the best kind.
 You can find some cute ideas and printables here, or let your kids’ creativity run wild with whatever inspiration and supplies they already have on hand.

-3. Go hiking or biking If the dad(s) in your house are the outdoorsy type, plan a hiking or biking excursion that the whole family will love.
-Try a new trail, or visit an old-favorite spot.
+3. Go hiking, biking, or fishing If the dad(s) in your house are the outdoorsy type, plan an excursion that the whole family will love.
+Try a new trail or lake, or visit an old-favorite spot.
+(Goin' fishing?
+Your little one will be on-point in this graphic bodysuit!)
 The day is all about spending quality time, so there’s no need to stress about elaborate plans.

 4. Create backyard fun If you’d rather stay closer to home, why not have a backyard picnic?
 Or, if dad and the kids are feeling adventurous, set up a tent and let them go “camping.”

-5. Play a game Is dad missing his favorite baseball or other sports team?
-Set up some games outside, and let him indulge his sporty side.
+5. Play a game Set up some games outside, and let dad indulge his sporty side.
 For littler kids, keep it simple with games like ring toss, cornhole, or “bowling” (which you can set up with empty bottles and an inflatable beach ball).

 6. Give dad a quiz It’s easier and more fun than it sounds.
 Send dad out of the room and have your kid(s) write down their answers to questions about him, like: What’s his favorite food?
 What’s his favorite TV show?
 Etc. Then ask dad for his answers, and see how well the answers match.
 If you have more than one kid (or there are other dads and kids at your Father’s Day celebration), you can make this into a game.